Search : in

 After start up the desktop screen is split in half with a black space in the middle.
 I cannot move the mouse pointer through the black space but if I scroll to the left it connects to the otherside of the split screen .
 When I start the computer up in Safe mode I do not get a split screen.
 Any idea on the root cause of this problem and how to fix it?

-Have you checked in the properties option if its well configured on the strech option?
+have you checked in the properties option if its well configured on the strech option?

 Intro